 More than five years ago some 1,600 au pairs from outside the European Union were working in the Netherlands.
 One-third of them came from the Philippines.
 Filipinas are popular because they speak good English, and have a reputation for being careful and obedient.

-Abuses can be reported to the Immigration and Naturalisation Department (IND) but hardly anybody does this because the IND can rescind residence permits.
+Abuses can be reported to the Immigration and Naturalization Department (IND) but hardly anybody does this because the IND can rescind residence permits.
 Catleya did complain to her au pair agency but nothing was done about the situation.

 Her agency, Smiling Faces, said it regretted that some au pairs were not satisfied with the service provided.
 The agency also undertook e-mailing all former au pairs to find out whether others had bad experiences.